Skarn Deposits

 Manganese concentrations in the seafloor are particularly well developed in deep, calm waters far from continental margins and active volcanic ridges.
 Manganese deposits form in ocean basins that receive little sediment that would otherwise bury them.
 Such areas include abyssal plains and elevated areas of the seabed, such as seamounts and isolated shallow shoals.
 Potential … Read more

-Lithium – important minerals, deposits, mining and use of lithium
+Lithium – Minerals, deposits, mining and use of lithium

 lithium